matijs/probablerobot.net/content/post/creating-bundles-with-webpack.md

 `output` object on line 6 tells it in what directory to output the bundle and what to name it.

-So, what happens if we give webpack the basic snippet of code below?
+What happens if we give webpack the basic snippet of code below?

 `src/main.js`:
 {{< highlight JavaScript "linenos=inline" >}}